Financial-Times/upp-provisioners/README.md

 You need to specify unique _Stack name_ in CF configuration.
 Otherwise use defaul values.

-Once stack has been deployed you should be able to find your EC2 instances and Load Balancer by searching object with the stack name.
+Once stack has been deployed you should be able to find your EC2 instances and Load Balancers by searching object with the stack name.

 ## SSH onto cluster nodes